Co-Intelligence Logo The Co-Intelligence Institute

 Donate Legal Notices

-Canadian Adversaries Take A Break to Dream
+Canadian Adversaries Take A Break to Dream: The Maclean's 1991 Experiment

 One weekend in June, 1991, a dozen Canadians met at a resort north of Toronto, under the auspices of Maclean's, Canada's leading newsweekly.
 They'd been scientifically chosen so that, together, they represented all the major sectors of public opinion in their deeply divided country.
 But despite their firmly held beliefs, each of them was interested in dialogue with people whose views differed from theirs.
 That dialogue was facilitated by "the guru of conflict resolution," Harvard University law professor Roger Fisher -- co-author of the classic Getting to Yes -- and two colleagues.
-Despite the fact that they'd never really listened to the viewpoints and experiences of others so unlike themselves and the tremendous time pressure (they had three days to develop a consensus vision for Canada), and despite being continuously watched by a camera crew from CTV television (who recorded the event for a special public-affairs program), these ordinary citizens succeeded in their mission.
-Their vision was published in four pages of fine print -- part of the 39 pages Maclean's devoted to describing their efforts (July 1, 1991 issue) (see bottom of this page).

 The Maclean's experiment is a type of citizen consensus council.
 Were something like this to be institutionalized as an official, highly publicized annual national event, it would approximate Jim Rough's vision of a national Wisdom Council (although Wisdom Councils tend to be freer and more creative in their explorations).
+Perhaps the most striking shortcoming of the remarkable Maclean's initiative was that Maclean's didn't do it again the following year - and the next year - and the next...
+Had they done so, there is a good chance that the response of politicians would have been taken up by that ongoing national conversation, empowering the forces for positive change.

 For a larger blow-up of the Maclean's cover and a photo of the group involved, click here (750K)

-For the event in story form (Ch 12 of The Tao of Democracy), click here.
+For the event in story form (Ch 12 of Tom Atlee'sThe Tao of Democracy), click here.

 Home || What's New || Search || Who We Are || Co-Intelligence || Our Work || Projects || Contact || Don't Miss || Articles || Topics || Books || Links || Subscribe || Take Action || Donate || Legal Notices